TransVault/documentation/onboard/configuration.md

 ## Setting up the environments

+Once the agent has been installed (typically this would be the Exchange On-premises server which would act as the PowerShell host where the exchange management shell is located), you will be presented with various tabs.

+**Agent notes** : When installing the agent, it's important to note that you must have one agent per datacentre.
+The agent is forest specific as well i.e. if you have more than one Exchange server in different forests in different locations, then each one will need its own agent.
+Likewise, in a cross domain scenario, this would also require multiple agents.

 ### Configuring Active Directory environment

 The Active Directory tab is where you will find all the settings and configuration required with regards to the On-premises Active Directory.

 **Agent -** This is the server where the agent is installed.

-**Credentials -** The credentials are those of either the exchange admin or domain admin.
+**Credentials -** The credentials are those of either the Exchange admin or domain admin.

 ### Scheduled jobs